gitbls/sdm/Docs/Plugins.md

 * **noipv6** &mdash; Specifies that IPv6 should be disabled.
 Works with both `netman=dhcpcd` and `netman=nm`
 * **nmconf** &mdash; Specifies a comma-separated list of NetworkManager config files that are to be copied to /etc/NetworkManager/conf.d (*.conf)
 * **nmconn** &mdash; Specifies a comma-separated list of NetworkManager connection definitions (each a separate file) that are to be copied to /etc/NetworkManager/system-connections (*.nmconnection)
+* **zeroconf** &mdash; (NetworkManager only) If eth0 does not properly connect (e.g., doesn't get a DHCP address) then bring up zeroconf (169.254.x.y) on the adapter.

+  This can take some time due to NetworkManager default settings and timeouts.
+You can use the NetworkManager settings `ipv4.dhcp-timeout` and `connection.autoconnect-retries`  on the eth0 nmconnection to reduce the delay if desired.

+  See <a="https://networkmanager.dev/docs/api/latest/nm-settings-nmcli.html">Network Manager nmcli settings</a> for complete details on connection settings.

 #### Examples